api2cart/swift5-sdk/docs/CustomerAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let createdFrom = "createdFrom_example" // String | Retrieve entities from their creation date (optional) let createdTo = "createdTo_example" // String | Retrieve entities to their creation date (optional) let modifiedFrom = "modifiedFrom_example" // String | Retrieve entities from their modification date (optional) let modifiedTo = "modifiedTo_example" // String | Retrieve entities to their modification date (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,email,first_name,last_name") let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let groupId = "groupId_example" // String | Customer group_id (optional) let storeId = "storeId_example" // String | Retrieves customers specified by store id (optional) let customerListId = "customerListId_example" // String | The numeric ID of the customer list in Demandware. (optional) let avail = false // Bool | Defines category's visibility status (optional) (default to true) let findValue = "findValue_example" // String | Entity search that is specified by some value (optional) let findWhere = "findWhere_example" // String | Customer search that is specified by field (optional) let sortBy = "sortBy_example" // String | Set field to sort by (optional) (default to "created_time") let sortDirection = "sortDirection_example" // String | Set sorting direction (optional) (default to "asc") let ids = "ids_example" // String | Retrieves customers specified by ids (optional) let sinceId = "sinceId_example" // String | Retrieve entities starting from the specified id. (optional)
+let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let ids = "ids_example" // String | Retrieves customers specified by ids (optional) let sinceId = "sinceId_example" // String | Retrieve entities starting from the specified id. (optional) let customerListId = "customerListId_example" // String | The numeric ID of the customer list in Demandware. (optional) let groupId = "groupId_example" // String | Customer group_id (optional) let storeId = "storeId_example" // String | Retrieves customers specified by store id (optional) let avail = false // Bool | Defines category's visibility status (optional) (default to true) let findValue = "findValue_example" // String | Entity search that is specified by some value (optional) let findWhere = "findWhere_example" // String | Customer search that is specified by field (optional) let createdFrom = "createdFrom_example" // String | Retrieve entities from their creation date (optional) let createdTo = "createdTo_example" // String | Retrieve entities to their creation date (optional) let modifiedFrom = "modifiedFrom_example" // String | Retrieve entities from their modification date (optional) let modifiedTo = "modifiedTo_example" // String | Retrieve entities to their modification date (optional) let sortBy = "sortBy_example" // String | Set field to sort by (optional) (default to "created_time") let sortDirection = "sortDirection_example" // String | Set sorting direction (optional) (default to "asc") let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,email,first_name,last_name") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

 // customer.list
-CustomerAPI.customerList(pageCursor: pageCursor, start: start, count: count, createdFrom: createdFrom, createdTo: createdTo, modifiedFrom: modifiedFrom, modifiedTo: modifiedTo, params: params, responseFields: responseFields, exclude: exclude, groupId: groupId, storeId: storeId, customerListId: customerListId, avail: avail, findValue: findValue, findWhere: findWhere, sortBy: sortBy, sortDirection: sortDirection, ids: ids, sinceId: sinceId) { (response, error) in
+CustomerAPI.customerList(start: start, count: count, pageCursor: pageCursor, ids: ids, sinceId: sinceId, customerListId: customerListId, groupId: groupId, storeId: storeId, avail: avail, findValue: findValue, findWhere: findWhere, createdFrom: createdFrom, createdTo: createdTo, modifiedFrom: modifiedFrom, modifiedTo: modifiedTo, sortBy: sortBy, sortDirection: sortDirection, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return